Launching Your Career

 Learn about the "landscape" of clinical research by taking introductory courses, attending reputable certificate programs, earning your ACRP Certification, or even by earning a master's degree in clinical research, project management, regulatory affairs, medical writing, or business topics emphasizing the conduct of clinical trials.

 Don't limit your focus to just the duties of:

-- Clinical Research Coordinators (CRC)—conducts investigator delegated tasks related to the studies for the sponsors at individual research sites;
+- Clinical Research Coordinators (CRC), who conduct investigator delegated tasks related to the studies for the sponsors at individual research sites.

 You might also become qualified to work as a data manager, subject recruiter, research billing officer, compliance manager, or other specialist.

 Many university-based online, classroom, or blended certificate programs are available.
 ACRP offers a Fundamentals of Clinical Research course that provides a thorough introduction to the field of research (including such topics as the drug development cycle, study design, good clinical practice, research ethics, U.S. and international regulatory requirements, investigational product accountability management, and the entry-level expectations for CRAs/CRCs/PIs).
 ACRP also offers a Project Management for Clinical Research Professionals course that is very useful for entry-level clinical researchers.

 And of course, every clinical research professional needs training on ICH GCP Guidelines and Ethics.
 ACRP currently provides training on both through new eLearning Courses: Introduction to ICH GCP; Ethical Considerations for Clinical Research Professionals.